BLOG

 Automating Patient Intake

 One of the most time-consuming tasks at the front desk is gathering patient information and checking insurance coverage.
 A medical AI receptionist can simplify this process by collecting data before the appointment even starts.
-Patients can fill out forms online, while the AI system checks insurance eligibility automatically.
+Patients can fill out forms online, and the AI system automatically checks insurance eligibility.
 This eliminates the need for repeated questions or last-minute paperwork.
 Clinics benefit by reducing wait times and minimizing errors that might lead to billing issues.
 It also frees staff to assist with more sensitive or urgent matters that require human attention.

 Handling FAQs and Directing Inquiries